 |1200cc (BMW R1200 GS)||£846||£5,560|

-If you're a new, young rider, you can find more information about costs for your age bracket in our articles on Cheap Motorcycle Insurance Companies for 17 Year Olds, Cheap Motorcycle Insurance Companies for 19 Year Olds and Cheap Motorcycle Insurance Companies for 25 Year Olds.
+If you're a new, young rider, you can find more information about costs for your age bracket in our articles on Cheap Motorcycle Insurance Companies for Young Riders and Cheap Motorcycle Insurance Companies for 25 Year Olds.

 If you're doing research on motorcycle insurance costs ahead of making a bike purchase, be sure to keep in mind other motorcycle running costs you'll incur such as the cost of a motorcycle helmet.
 Additionally, if you want cover for extras like helmets and leathers you may need to pay an extra add-on premium or pay a bit extra for a policy that includes this feature as standard—this can be well worth the cost as the best motorcycle gear can easily set you back £1,000.
 Finally, keep in mind that any modifications such as repainting your motorbike may increase the premium you need to pay.